ABOUT

 Margaret (peg) Coleman

 From her work developing Quantitative Microbial Risk Assessment (QMRA) methods for the US federal government to launching her own independent consulting firm in 2010, Peg has published in QMRA and food safety for more than two decades.
-In the past 7 years, she has published 9 microbial risk manuscripts in the prestigious journals Risk Analysis, Human and Ecological Heath Assessment, Applied Microbiology, and PLOS ONE.
-Peg is a natural leader and collaborator in multidisciplinary environments, providing a balance of expert knowledge, intellectual curiosity and people skills that clients trust.
+In the past 20 years, she has published 18 microbial risk manuscripts in prestigious journals including Risk Analysis, Journal of Epidemiology and Global Health, Applied Microbiology, and PLoS One.
+Peg is a natural leader and collaborator in transdisciplinary environments, providing a balance of expert knowledge, intellectual curiosity and people skills that clients trust.
 Connecting with the expanding literature on the microbial communities (microbiota) in foods and humans that relate to microbial risks and benefits is Peg’s sixth sense.

 Professional Affiliations